Grand Teton National Park and John D. Rockefeller, Jr. Memorial Parkway Superintendent's Compendium

 Soaking in pools where thermal waters originate is prohibited to protect resources.
 Soaking in adjacent run-off streams is allowed, provided they do not contain an originating water source.
 These waters may harbor organisms that cause diseases.

 Hikers should stay on trails.
 Short-cutting is prohibited and damages fragile vegetation promoting erosion.
 Know your limits.
 For your safety, leave your itinerary with a responsible party.
 Solo travel is not advised.
 Permits are not required for day hikes.
 Trailhead parking areas fill in July and August.
 During early summer, trails may be snow-covered and require an ice axe for safe travel.
+Check for wildlife closures in areas you intend to go.
 Visitor centers and park stores sell topographic maps and trail guides.

 Use experience and good judgment when climbing or traveling in the mountains.
 For route and climbing information or to pick up any permit involving climbing visit the Jenny Lake Ranger Station in summer, Craig Thomas Discovery and Visitor Center in spring and fall, or go to park headquarters in Moose in winter.
 Registration is not required for day climbs.
 Backcountry permits are required for all overnight stays.
+Check for wildlife closures in areas you intend to go.
 Leave your itinerary with a responsible party.
 Solo travel is not advised.

 Traveling in the mountains has inherent risks including potential rockfall.
 Serious injury or death could occur.

 Skiers, snowboarders, and snowshoers should know their limitations.
 For safety purposes, leave an itinerary with a responsible party.
 Solo travel is not advised.
 Permits are not required for day trips.
 If you access the park from Jackson Hole Mountain Resort, remember the park does not perform avalanche hazard reduction work.
-Check the map on the back for wildlife closures.
+Check for wildlife closures in areas you intend to go.
 The Bridger-Teton Avalanche Center posts a daily avalanche forecast at: jhavalanche.org or call 307-733-2664.

 Snowmobile use is limited in Grand Teton National Park to the frozen surface of Jackson Lake with approved snowmobiles for ice fishing only (BAT approved).
 Snowmobiles are also allowed on the Grassy Lake Road in the John D. Rockefeller, Jr. Memorial Parkway once safe conditions exist.